ajalt/clikt/docs/documenting.md

----
-title: Documenting Scripts
+# Documenting Scripts
-sidebar: clikt_sidebar
-permalink: documenting.html
----

 Clikt takes care of creating formatted help messages for commands.
 There are a number of ways to customize the default behavior.
-You can also implement your own {% include api.html pkg="output" class="help-formatter" %} and set it on the [command's context](commands.html#customizing-contexts).
+You can also implement your own [`HelpFormatter`](api/clikt/com.github.ajalt.clikt.output/-help-formatter/index.html) and set it on the [command's context](commands.html#customizing-contexts).

 ## Help Texts

-{% include api.html pkg="core" class="clikt-command" text="Commands"
-%} and parameters accept a `help` argument.
-Commands also accept an `epilog` argument, which is printed after the parameters and commands on the help page.
+[Commands](api/clikt/com.github.ajalt.clikt.core/-clikt-command/index.html) and parameters accept a `help` argument.
+Commands also accept an
+`epilog` argument, which is printed after the parameters and commands on the help page.
 All text is automatically re-wrapped to the terminal width.